 Total Cost = About $14 or 340 Lps

-Published in November 2018.
+Published in November 2018 and possibly now out of date since the COVID-19 pandemic.
 This guide was adapted from an amazing writeup by Liam B. 100% of the information in this post came from him.
 Thanks so much, Liam, for sending over such detailed info.

 Buses begin departing Los Naranjos for San Pedro Sula as early as 4:45am.
 They’ll take you directly to the San Pedro Sula bus terminal in approximately 2 hours or so.
 At 10:30am (as of August 2018) the bus company Fuente del Norte has a bus that, for 300 Lps., will drop you off at the “Entre Rios” road junction in Guatemala about 20 minutes outside of Puerto Barrios.
 (Click here for a map of where this junction is located).
 Then you can get a minibus from this intersection to Puerto Barrios which takes less than 30 minutes.
 Once in Puerto Barrios, proceed to the dock for boats to Livingston (click here to see the exact point on Google Maps–save this in your phone!).
 Boats run several times a day.
 Some of our favorites in that area are The Roundhouse and Finca Tatin, but there are many great lodges from Livingston all the way up to Rio Dulce town.